-What is it?
+What is Power Factor Correction?
 Why is it important?
 How can Southern States help provide you a solution?

 Power Factor (PF) is the ratio of Real power to Apparent power in an AC system.
 The formula is P=S x PF 0 ≤ PF ≤ 1

-From trigonometry it is clear the P = S cosφ . therefore PF = cosφ.
-Also Q = sinφ To make PF = 1 we need to subtract Q and thus collapse the triangle.
+From trigonometry, it is clear the P = S cosφ, and as a result, PF = cosφ.
+Also, Q = sinφ.
+To make PF = 1, we need to subtract Q and thus collapse the triangle.
 Capacitance generates negative reactive power.
-If we can add the correct value of capacitance, the effect of inductive reactance will be nulled, and the power factor (PF) will be 1.0 the wave forms below illustrate a 0.7 lagging power factor φ = 45 degrees and a unity power factor φ = 0 .
+If we can add the correct value of capacitance, the effect of inductive reactance will be nulled, and the power factor (PF) will be 1.0.
+The waveforms below illustrate a 0.7 lagging power factor φ = 45 degrees and a unity power factor φ = 0 .

-Note how on the right hand set of waveforms, the current and voltage are perfectly in phase (peaks and zeros occur at the same time) and the instantaneous power (blue curve) never dips below zero, and the average power is positive.
+Note the second and third waveform images.
+The current and voltage are perfectly in phase (peaks and zeros occur at the same time), the instantaneous power (blue curve) never dips below zero, and the average power is positive.

 Why bother with power factor correction?